Skip to content

 Time Is Part of the Equation Too

 Commuting time is unpaid, yet it belongs entirely to your job.
 A two-hour daily commute across a five-day week adds up to roughly 500 hours a year.
-That is worth considering when comparing two job offers with similar salaries.
+That is worth noting when comparing two job offers with similar salaries.
 Dividing your take-home pay by your total work-related hours — not just the hours at your desk — gives a much more honest picture of what your time is actually worth.
 This calculator uses exactly that approach.

 A worked example